Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 Observe that in a rooted plane tree for each vertex $v$, the children of $v$ have an order inherited from the total order, we call this order the **cyclic order** of the children.
-The cyclic order gives us two natural ways to draw in the plane the local picture for $v$.
+The cyclic order gives us two natural ways to draw in the plane, the local picture for $v$.
 We may choose to list the children anticlockwise in either increasing or decreasing order, based on the index of the child vertex.
-The realization of these two options can be seen in {prf:ref}`wpt-construc-fig-order`.
+The realization of these two options can be seen in
+@wpt-construc-fig-order.
 A universal choice of increasing or decreasing yields a unique realization of a rooted plane tree into the plane.
 We will shortly see that for our full combinatorial encoding, the increasing and decreasing embeddings are topologically equivalent.

 ````{prf:observation}
 :label:wpt-construc-fig-order